quteron/algorithmify/algorithms/sorting/comparison-sort/insertion-sort/README.md

 * elements to the right of the position `i` (including element at position `i`) are not yet seen, and so are not yet sorted;

 ### Implementation
-As you remember we have already defined two auxiliary routines for elements comparison and swapping.
+As you remember we have already defined two auxiliary routines for elements [comparison][less-routine] and [swapping][swap-routine].
 But here we don't really need swaps that move elements around.
 Each iteration we possibly will need to shift some elements to the right by some number of positions.
 For simplification let's define a new routine `shiftRight` for this operation:
 ```javascript
 function shiftRight(array, i) {
     array[i + 1] = array[i];